mrsideshowjack/consentua-component/README.md

 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+# Contributing
+Everything is welcome!
+Fork, change and send me a pull request.
+However, please add a description to your changes, not only code!

+# License
+(c) Jack Mason Apache License 2.0